 Dash (Darkcoin until March 26, 2015) is a cryptocurrency aimed at anonymity.
-Dash protects your privacy by making transactions anonymous using a network technology developed by the Dash team known as DarkSend.
+Dash cryptocurrency protects your privacy by making transactions anonymous using a network technology developed by the Dash team known as DarkSend.
 DarkSend was inspired by the CoinJoin project, which was supposed to anonymize Bitcoin transactions.
 After the rebranding, Dash was positioned as an open source anonymous digital currency for the common public.
 The focus is on security and transaction speed.

-Dash was born on January eighteen, two thousand fourteen without mined coins.
+The coin was born on January eighteen, two thousand fourteen without mined coins.
 It uses an 11-stage hashing algorithm, namely blake, bmw, groestl, jh, keccak, skein, luffa, cubehash, shavite, simd and echo, which makes this coin particularly secure.
 In today’s version, only twenty-two million units of Dash can be issued, which is intended to keep back the coin’s growth.

 Dash salient features